ParisAstronomicalDataCentre/OPUS/docs/install.md

     $ make test

-Configure the web server
+Web server configuration
 ------------------------

 The `uws_server/uws_server.py` file  can be directly run to test the application on `localhost:8080`.

 With Apache 2 and mod_wsgi, use the script `uws_server/wsgi.py` or create a similar script.
 In the same way, the client can be run directly (`uws_client/uws_client.py`) or using the script `uws_client/wsgi.py`.
 For convenience, the following links can be created: